The BOBA Project

 Brigham and Women's Hospital

-Her favorite boba drink is a strawberry matcha latte.
+Her favorite boba drink is jasmine milk tea with caramel boba.

 Wellesley College